KLIPY-com/klipy-android-demo-app/README.md

 ## KLIPY GIF API Android Demo Application

-This is a demo Android application showcasing the integration of the [Klipy API](https://klipy.com/api) for fetching **GIFs, Clips, and Stickers**.
-The app serves as a reference implementation, demonstrating how to interact with the API, fetch media content, and display it in an Android application.
+This is a demo Android application that showcases the integration of the [Klipy API](https://klipy.com/api) for getting GIFs, Clips, and Stickers from our library.
+The app is a reference integration that demonstrates how to interact with our API, fetch media content, and display it in an Android application.

 ### Purpose
 The goal of this demo is to provide developers with a simple and clear example of how to: